 In conjunction with President Joe Biden’s announcement of a new housing proposal on Tuesday, the U.S. Department of Housing and Urban Development (HUD) has awarded $325 million to 15 cities and housing authorities as part of the Choice Neighborhoods Implementation Grant program.

 The sum is roughly in line with annual allocations of funding for the Choice Neighborhoods program, which began in 2010 under the Obama administration.
-According to HUD’s website, the initiative received $350 million in both the 2023 and 2024 federal budgets.
+According to HUD’s website, the initiative received $350 million in both the 2022 and 2023 federal budgets, but only $75 million in 2024.

-The new funding includes additional money to eight cities and housing authorities that have already received funding.
+The new grant awards includes additional money to eight cities and housing authorities that have already received funds.
 In addition to federal funding, the program also receives money from the private sector.

 The program awards grants for the revitalization of distressed HUD-backed public or assisted housing, while also addressing neighborhood businesses, services and schools.
 In budget requests during his presidential term, former president Donald Trump proposed cutting the program altogether.